Paris, Texas

-Paris is a city and county seat of Lamar County, Texas, United States.
+Paris is a city in and the county seat of Lamar County, Texas, United States.
 Located in Northeast Texas at the western edge of the Piney Woods, the population of the city was 24,171 in 2020.

 History

 Present-day Lamar County was part of Red River County during the Republic of Texas.
 By 1840, population growth necessitated the organization of a new county.
 George Washington Wright, who had served in the Third Congress of the Republic of Texas as a representative from Red River County, was a major proponent of the new county.
-The Fifth Congress established the new county on December 17, 1840, and named it after Mirabeau B. Lamar, who was the first Vice President and the second President of the Republic of Texas.
+The Fifth Congress established the new county on December 17, 1840, and named it after Mirabeau B. Lamar, who was the first vice president and the second president of the Republic of Texas.

 Lamar County was one of the 18 Texas counties that voted against secession on February 23, 1861.

 In 1877, 1896, and 1916, major fires in the city forced considerable rebuilding.
 The 1916 fire destroyed almost half the town and caused an estimated $11 million in property damage.
 The fire ruined most of the central business district and swept through a residential area.
 The burned structures included the Federal Building and Post Office, the Lamar County Courthouse and Jail, City Hall, most commercial buildings, and several churches.

 In 1893, black teenager Henry Smith was accused of murder, tortured, and then burned to death on a scaffold in front of thousands of spectators in Paris.
 In 1920, two black brothers from the Arthur family were tied to a flagpole and burned to death at the Paris fairgrounds.
 The city has prominent memorials to the Confederacy.

 In 1943, the U.S. Supreme Court in Largent v.
 Texas struck down a Paris ordinance that prohibited a person from selling or distributing religious publications without first obtaining a city-issued permit.
-The Court ruled that the ordinance abridged freedom of religion, freedom of speech, and freedom of the press in violation of the Fourteenth Amendment.
+The court ruled that the ordinance abridged freedom of religion, freedom of speech, and freedom of the press in violation of the Fourteenth Amendment to the United States Constitution.